 Learn everything about Clos Dubreuil St. Emilion with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Clos Dubreuil History, Overview

-Benoit Trocard is fully in charge at Clos Dubreuil today.
 Benoit Trocard purchased this small, St. Emilion estate in 2002.
+At the time of his original purchase, the vineyard was only 1.5 hectares of vines.
 The wines of Clos Dubreuil were previously made by Louis Mitjavile, from Tertre Roteboeuf.
-But that changed jut prior to the 2009 vintage.
+But that changed just prior to the 2009 vintage.
 Managing Director, Benoit Trocard is also in charge of their Pomerol property, Clos de la Vieille Eglise.

 Clos Dubreuil Vineyards, Terroir, Grapes, Winemaking

-The 7 hectare vineyard of Clos Dubreuil is planted to 75% Merlot, 20% Cabernet Franc and 5% Cabernet Sauvignon.
+The 8-hectare vineyard of Clos Dubreuil is planted to 70% Merlot, 25% Cabernet Franc and 5% Cabernet Sauvignon.
 This represents a major change in the vineyard plantings since it was purchased by Benoit Trocard, as the vineyard was much closer to 100% Merlot previously.
-The terroir of Clos Dubreuil consists of chalk and limestone soils.
+The terroir of Clos Dubreuil consists of clay, chalk, and limestone soils.

-To produce the wine of Clos Dubreuil, fermentation takes place in 10 temperature controlled vats.
+To produce the wine of Clos Dubreuil, fermentation takes place in 10 temperature-controlled vats.
 One parcel of vines vinified in barrel.
 This allows for vinification on a parcel by parcel basis.
-Malolactic fermentation takes place in barrel.
+Malolactic fermentation takes place in barrels.

 When to Drink Clos Dubreuil, Anticipated Maturity, Decanting Time